-After leaving Nuremberg, our cruise on the Viking Egil continued overnight to Regensberg, a small German town on the Danube.
+After leaving Nuremberg, our cruise on the Viking Egil continued overnight to Regensburg, a small German town on the Danube.
 The picture at the top of this page was our view of the opposite bank of the Danube from our cabin upon arrival.
 Views like this are a regular, pleasant surprise on river cruises.

-Most of the Viking passengers spent the day in Regensberg with a walking tour and a visit to the local Christmas Market.
+Most of the Viking passengers spent the day in Regensburg with a walking tour and a visit to the local Christmas Market.
 We chose an optional tour for a whirlwind visit to (relatively) nearby Munich.
 We had never been there before.
 On the way the snow-covered countryside was dominated by scenes like this:

 This makes total sense.
 Bavaria is such a beer-brewing center, it’s no wonder that hop growing is so prominent.

 Just before arriving in Munich we took a quick break at the BMW factory showroom, where they have on display some of their fancier models along with Rolls-Royce and Cooper minis.
 Here are a few highlights from the showroom:

 Munich was a beautiful city.
 Our tour guide zipped us around the highlights of the central city, visiting churches, the Christmas markets (including one at their main fruit/vegetable market – the Victuals Market), past the oom-pah-pah band in the Hofbrau Haus, and to the Town Hall (Rathaus) with its Glockenspiel (a clock with dancing barrel makers and jousting princes) and famous Ratskeller restaurant in the basement where we had a nice, warming lunch.

 Here is a slideshow of some of the highlights of Munich: